Akbar Djuraev

 Akbar Djuraev (born 8 October 1999) is an Uzbekistani weightlifter, Olympic Champion and Junior World Champion.
 He won the gold medal in the men's 109 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
 He also won the gold medal in the men's 109 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 He competed in the 105 kg category until 2018, and the 102 kg and 109 kg categories starting in 2018 after the International Weightlifting Federation reorganized the categories.

 He holds the junior world record in the snatch and total in the 102 kg division, as well as the snatch, clean & jerk and total in the 109 kg division.

 Career

+In the 2017 Junior World Championships, Djuraev finished sixth in the 105-kilogram weight category with a total of 352 kilograms in the two exercises (162 + 190).

-At the 2018 Junior World Weightlifting Championships, he competed in the 105 kg division, winning the silver medal in the snatch, clean & jerk, and total.
+At the 2017 World Championships in Anaheim, Akbar placed 13th with a total of 373 kilograms in the 105-kilogram weight category.
+In the snatch, Akbar lifted 174 kilograms, and in the clean and jerk, he managed 199 kilograms.

+In the 2018 Junior Asian Championships, Akbar won a gold medal with a total of 372 kilograms.
+In the same year.
+In the 2018 Junior World Championships in Tashkent, he secured a silver medal.
+In total, Akbar Djuraev lifted 369 kilograms, with 167 kilograms in the snatch and 202 kilograms in the clean and jerk.

-He competed at the 2018 World Weightlifting Championships in the 102 kg category, winning a gold medal in the snatch and setting the junior world records in the snatch and total.
+In early November 2018, at the World Championships in Ashgabat, the Uzbek athlete won a gold medal in the 102-kilogram weight category in the snatch, lifting 180 kilograms.
+In the overall standings, he finished fourth, missing the absolute bronze medal by just one kilogram.
+His result in the clean and jerk was 212 kilograms.

-In 2019, he competed at the 2019 Asian Weightlifting Championships in the 109 kg winning silver medals in all lifts and setting Junior World Records in the snatch, clean & jerk and total.
+In the December 2018 Qatar International Cup, Akbar Djuraev won a bronze medal in the new 109-kilogram weight category, lifting a total of 392 kilograms, the same weight he lifted at the World Championships in Ashgabat.In April, at the Asian Championships, Akbar Djuraev improved his personal record in the 109-kilogram weight category.
+The Uzbek weightlifter lifted 185 kilograms in the snatch and 225 kilograms in the clean and jerk, with a total of 410 kilograms, earning him a silver medal.
+In June, he became the Junior World Champion, lifting a total of 398 kilograms.